haka-security/haka/doc/ref/intro.rst

 Objects
 -------

 An object in Lua is basically a table containing functions and properties.
-Every object is documented as follow:
+Every object is documented as follows:

 .. haka:class:: Obj
     :noindex: